 Kirsty McKenzie, Graduate – isolation home schooling… some days are just dog days

-Sue Thorn, Advanced Graduate
+Sue Thorn, CLG Advanced Grad

 Our everyday moments don’t all happen indoors.
 When your kids get outside to play, just follow and snap what’s happening.
 Use a fast shutter speed to freeze the motion and try using continuous focus drive mode on your camera so that when your subject moves, your camera will adjust to keep them in focus.
 Most DSLR’s have this function, and if you’re not sure how to find it on yours, look under drive modes in your user guide, then head to this tutorial to learn how to use it.